arnovr/blackjack/README.md

-This blackjack game is a school project I worked on this with 3 others.
+A school project i worked on with 3 others.
+It is a blackjack game where i was mainly responsible for the statistics of the game